opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/README.md

 ## What if I need to update my agency logo?

 We understand that logo refreshes happen from time to time.
-Logos can only be updated by the Postman team, so when you need your agency logo updated, send a request through our form [here](https://form.gov.sg/#!/62b19812ff209e00126f2c47), and we will get back to you on the next steps!
+Logos can only be updated by the PostmanSG team, so when you need your agency logo updated, send a request through our form [here](https://form.gov.sg/#!/62b19812ff209e00126f2c47), and we will get back to you on the next steps!

 ## How can I format my email?

 Go to [Formatting and Images](https://guide.postman.gov.sg/campaign-guide/quick-start/email/format-bar).

 {% hint style="info" %}
-You can watch the video on Postman's [workplace group](https://onepublicservice.workplace.com/groups/postman.gov.sg/permalink/2722770121325355/) to go through the set-up.
+You can watch the video on PostmanSG's [workplace group](https://onepublicservice.workplace.com/groups/postman.gov.sg/permalink/2722770121325355/) to go through the set-up.
 {% endhint %}